dell/OpenManage-Enterprise/CONTRIBUTING.md

   - Getting a group ID from its name: `https://<ome_ip>/api/GroupService/Groups?$filter=Name eq '<group_name>'`
   - Get a device ID from its name `https://%<ome_ip>/api/DeviceService/Devices?$filter=DeviceName eq '<device_name>'`
   - Get a device ID from its service tag `https://%<ome_ip>/api/DeviceService/Devices?$filter=DeviceServiceTag eq '<service_tag>'`
+- Use descriptive variable names.
+As a general rule you should not use names like "data".
+Instead use something that describes what type of data is expected.

 #### Bad